PegasusResearch/pegasus/_sources/source/setup/installation.rst.txt

 Running Real Flight with Pegasus
 --------------------------------
-- Setup the Pegasus drone by following the instructions on the :ref:`Pegasus Drone Setup` page.
+- Setup the Pegasus drone by following the instructions on the :ref:`Pegasus Drone` page.

-- Setup the Kopis drone by following the instructions on the :ref:`Kopis Drone Setup` page.
+- Setup the Kopis drone by following the instructions on the :ref:`Kopis Drone` page.